 Professor of Flute

-Flutist Mihoko Watanabe, a native of Japan, is an Associate Professor of Flute at Ball State University (BSU) and the chair of Entrepreneurial Music Certificate program.
-Prior to joining the School of Music, Dr. Watanabe taught at the University of Wisconsin Oshkosh, the Memorial University of Newfoundland and the University of Windsor, Canada.
+Flutist Mihoko Watanabe, a native of Japan, is Professor of Flute at Ball State University (BSU) and chair of the Certificate in Entrepreneurial Music program.
+Prior to joining the School of Music, Dr. Watanabe taught at the University of Wisconsin Oshkosh, the Memorial University of Newfoundland, and the University of Windsor, Canada.

 A celebrated and versatile international performer, Dr. Watanabe has won competitions sponsored by both the Japan Flute Association and the National Flute Association (NFA), and has appeared in Japan, Israel, Canada, England, and USA as a recitalist, chamber musician, and concerto soloist.
-She is the founding member of the newly formed HIBIKI (響) Trio, comprised of BSU faculty (flute, viola, and harp).
-The Hibiki has been invited to College Music Society to present performance and lecture recital in 2015 and 2016 nationally.
-Also she is the member of the faculty woodwind quintet, the MUSICAL ARTS QUINTET (MAQ).
+She is the member of the faculty woodwind quintet, the MUSICAL ARTS QUINTET (MAQ).
 The MAQ has been awarded the prestigious 2010 American Masterpieces grant from the National Endowment for the Arts to support a performance tour and CD, entitled “American Breeze, ” which was released in 2012 from Albany Records.
-She is a member of TRIO FLURINETO (flute, clarinet, and piano) at Ball State University.
+She was the founding member of the HIBIKI (響) Trio, comprised of BSU faculty (flute, viola, and harp).
+The Hibiki Trio has been invited to the College Music Society to present a performance and lecture recital in 2015 and 2016 nationally.
+She was a member of TRIO FLURINETO (flute, clarinet, and piano) at Ball State University.
 The TRIO FLURINETO has performed nationally at various universities, the 2010 NFA Convention, and 2011 International Clarinet Association Convention.
 Independent of her participation in BSU chamber ensembles, she is a founding member of TRIO PIACERE (flute, cello, piano), which has performed internationally, and a member of DUO VIVA (two flutes).
 In 2006, DUO VIVA recorded “Doppler Effect,” a CD released by and available from Little Piper.
-TRIO HARMONIA (flute, viola and piano), a new trio, has been invited to perform at the 2017 NFA Convention in Minneapolis, MN.
+TRIO HARMONIA (flute, viola and piano) was invited to perform at the 2017 NFA Convention in Minneapolis, MN.

-Dr. Watanabe has performed numerous performances, lecture recitals, panel discussions, and workshops at conferences nationally and internationally, such as the annual conferences of the National Flute Association (NFA), Deutsche Gesellschaft für Flöte e.V.
+Dr. Watanabe has performed numerous lecture recitals, panel discussions, and workshops at conferences nationally and internationally, such as the annual conferences of the National Flute Association (NFA), Deutsche Gesellschaft für Flöte e.V.
 (DGfF e.V.), British Flute Society, International Double Reed Society, International Clarinet Association, and College Music Society.
-Also, she has been invited to perform for regional flute festivals in USA.
+She has also been invited to perform for regional flute festivals in USA.

 Dr. Watanabe is an enthusiastic teacher and travels widely as a clinician, presenting masterclasses throughout the United States, Canada, and Japan.
-She has adjudicated at national and international competitions, Kiwanis Music Festival in Canada, Regional Flute Festival competitions in USA, and various NFA Competitions (Young Artist, Arts Venture, and Graduate Research).
-She was appointed to be on the faculty of the Brevard Music Center summer festival in 2005, and she has been on faculty of the Music for All Summer Symposium 2012, the Benefic Chamber Music Camp since 2013, and Fresno Opera & Orchestra Summer Academy since 20015.
+She has adjudicated at national and international competitions, including the Kiwanis Music Festival in Canada, Regional Flute Festival competitions in USA, and various NFA Competitions (Young Artist, Arts Venture, and Graduate Research).
+She was appointed to be on the faculty of the Brevard Music Center summer festival in 2005, and she has been on the Music for All Summer Symposium faculty since 2012, the Benefic Chamber Music Camp faculty since 2013, and the Fresno Opera & Orchestra Summer Academy since 2015.
 As a pedagogue, she was featured in the December issue of Flute Talk magazine in 2009.

-As advocate of Entrepreneurial Music Study, she has participated in Savvy Musicians in Action Workshop in 2015 and received the top prize “the 2015 SAVVY Arts Venture Challenge” with Janet’s band.
+As an advocate of studies in entrepreneurial music, she has participated in the Savvy Musicians in Action Workshop in 2015 and received the top prize “the 2015 SAVVY Arts Venture Challenge” with Janet’s band.
 In 2016, she was invited to give a presentation at the College Music Society National Conference in Santa Fe, NM, and at the National Association of School of Music (NASM) Conferences in Dallas, TX, in 2016.

-Dr. Watanabe has served as the president of the Greater Indianapolis Flute Club 2010-2013 and currently is a member of the following NFA committees: oral history and archive, and research.
+Dr. Watanabe served as the president of the Greater Indianapolis Flute Club from 2010-2013 and is currently a member of the following NFA committees: research and flute club.

-Dr. Watanabe received her doctoral degree from the University of Michigan, her master’s degree and performer's certificate from the Eastman School of Music, and her bachelor’s degree from the Musashino Academia Musicae in Tokyo.
+Dr. Watanabe received her doctoral degree from the University of Michigan, her master’s degree and performer's certificate from the Eastman School of Music, and her bachelor’s degree from the Musashino Academia Musicae in Tokyo, Japan.
 Her teachers have included Bonita Boyd, Leone Buyse, Fenwick Smith, Takao Saeki, and Ervin Monroe.
 She also attended Aspen Music Festival, Julius Baker’s Summer Masterclasses, Orchestral Institute, and Domaine Forget International Music and Dance Academy.
-Additional study include with Emmanueal Pahud, Julius Baker, Jeanne Baxtresser, Jeff Zook, Alain Marion, Brad Garner, Martha Aaron, Mark Sparks, and Jean Morin.
+She has also studied with Emmanueal Pahud, Julius Baker, Jeanne Baxtresser, Jeff Zook, Alain Marion, Martha Aaron, Mark Sparks, and Jean Morin.